 For kids of all ages, encourage them to save by setting goals.
 See if they can save their holiday bucks, or put away their spending money, for a month.
-When they smash that goal, reward them with a special treat like a trip to their favorite pizza place, or something else they wouldn’t normally get.
+When they smash that goal, reward them with a special treat or something else they wouldn’t normally get.
 According to best-selling author Gretchen Rubin, treats are good for you – who knew?!
 Rubin says that a positive reward system creates habit-forming behavior: when we treat ourselves, we feel energized, cared for, and content - which helps us maintain our healthy habits.
 Like healthy money habits.

 2. Be the bank

 “Hey mom, can you lend me a dollar?”
 Teaching kids about lending and interest could teach them when to use credit and how to use it responsibly.
 Play the role of creditor – the doors of the Bank of Mom and Dad are always open! – “Sure, borrow that dollar now, but you’ll need to pay me back later and with a little extra—that’s called interest.”
 Borrowing means you can get what you want right now, but it comes at a cost.

 Kids love to play at doing work from an early age, and soon they’ll want real money for it.
 So give them a job!
 Depending on their age, how about some household chores, washing the car or taking the dog for a walk?
 Not only will they get their reward in dollars, but they’ll also feel a sense of worth and achievement.
 Show them how spending well-earned money feels so much better than spending borrowed money.
 Doing these jobs together (“Let’s clean up the yard - I'll mow the lawn, you sweep up the leaves.”) could be a great opportunity for some parent-child bonding.